Babur: Personal life and relationships

-Poetry
+Literary works

 Illustrations in the Baburnama regarding the fauna of India.

 Babur was an acclaimed writer, who had a profound love for literature.
-His library was one of his most beloved possessions that he always carried around with him, and books were one of the treasures he searched for in new conquered lands.
-In his memoirs, when he listed sovereigns and nobles of a conquered land, he also mentioned poets, musicians and other educated people.
+His library was one of his most beloved possessions that he always carried around with him, and books were one of the treasures he searched for in newly conquered lands.
+In his memoirs, when he listed sovereigns and nobles of a conquered land, he also mentioned poets, musicians, and other educated people.

 Even though he died aged 47, Babur left a rich literary and scientific heritage.
-He authored his famous memoir the Bāburnāma, as well as beautiful lyrical works or ghazals, treatises on Muslim jurisprudence (Mubayyin), poetics (Aruz risolasi), music, and a special calligraphy, known as khatt-i Baburi.
+He authored his famous memoir, the Bāburnāma, as well as beautiful lyrical works or ghazals, treatises on Muslim jurisprudence (Mubayyin), poetics (Aruz risolasi), music, and a special calligraphy, known as khatt-i Baburi.

 Babur's Bāburnāma is a collection of memoirs, written in the Chagatai language and later translated into Persian, the usual literary language of the Mughal court, during the rule of emperor Akbar.
 However, Babur's Turkic prose in Bāburnāma is already highly Persianized in its sentence structure, vocabulary, and morphology, and also consists of several phrases and minor poems in Persian.

 Babur wrote most of his poems in Chagatai Turkic, known to him as Türki, but he also composed in Persian.
-However, he was mostly praised for his literary works written in Turkic, which drew comparison with the poetry of Ali-Shir Nava'i.
+However, he was mostly praised for his literary works written in Turkic, which drew comparisons with the poetry of Ali-Shir Nava'i.
+The contemporary historian Mirza Haidar ranked him a Turki poet "second only to Mir Ali Shir", and Babur took his prosody seriously enough to write an essay on Turkic metre, the Aruz risalasi, which he judged superior to Nava'i's own treatment of the subject.
+He also devised a personal calligraphic hand, the khatt-i Baburi, in which he had a copy of the Qur'an made, and copies of his Walidiyya translation and his Hindustan poems circulated.

+The Baburnama itself is regarded as one of the earliest true autobiographies in Islamic literature.
+Frank to the point of self-incrimination, it sets down Babur's faults and failures alongside his triumphs and offers detailed descriptions of the peoples, customs, animals, plants and landscapes he encountered; Stephen Dale characterises its author as "a relentlessly ambitious, humorous, casually violent, articulate, heavy drinking, personally engaging, highly cultured Muslim".
+Written in Chaghatai Turkic, it was rendered into Persian for the imperial library by Abdul Rahim Khan-i-Khanan in November 1589, during the reign of Babur's grandson Akbar, and was repeatedly illustrated by Mughal painters thereafter.

 The following ruba'i is an example of Babur's poetry written in Turkic, composed in the aftermath of his famous victory in North India to celebrate his ghazi status.